sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/13 - Skyward/2 - DB Division.md

 "You're right, it doesn't.
 But who else would try *and succeed* to come all the way up here?"

 "*Oh let's see.
 Perhaps a* Rito?"
 The voice of Revali scoffed. "*A true warrior race?
-With* wings?"
+With, work with me here,* wings?"

 "How do you think I got up here?
 How do you think we disabled the shields on this thing?"